Babatunde-Oduwole/Healthcare-Analytics/README.md

 Data cleaning and preparation involved multiple steps.
 1. Handled missing values using techniques like deletion of non-informative rows.
 2. Standardized categorical variables to ensure consistency across datasets.
-3. I created new features based on existing data to improve the quality of analysis.
+3. Created new features based on existing data to improve the quality of analysis.

 ### Exploratory Data Analysis (EDA)